Globus is a simple, reliable, and fast way to access and move your research data between systems.

 Are your data stored at a different institution?
 At a supercomputing facility?
-All you need is your campus login.
+All you need is your institution’s login credentials.

-- A "DTN" (Data Transfer Node) connected to Rivanna or elsewhere on the UVA campus, or
+- A “DTN” (Data Transfer Node) connected to Rivanna or Ivy Central Storage, or

 - A server operated by another university or by a national computing center.